Raw printing now works with new Microsoft class drivers

-Our code tests the driver version of the printer and uses either the new method or the traditional method if it’s not a class driver.
+Our code tests the printer's driver version and uses either the new or the traditional method if it’s not a class driver.

 Diagnostic log rollover

-We discovered and corrected a problem related to the 184.108.40.2068 version that referenced Windows version 1809, introduced in a Windows update on or around January 31, 2019.
-Several of us here at the office noticed that we were accumulating diagnostic log files, even zero byte files.
+We discovered and corrected a problem related to the 22.214.171.1248 version that referenced Windows version 1809, introduced in a Windows update on or around January 31, 2019.
+Several of us at the office noticed that we were accumulating diagnostic log files, even zero-byte files.

 Critical events update

-If you have any critical events then you’ll see them as soon when you start the UI.
+If you have any critical events, then you’ll see them when you start the UI.

 Non-Microsoft fonts fix

 A customer recently reported that his custom True Type font stopped working with RPM text printing.
-If you have problems with your non-Microsoft TTF not working with text printing, please give this release a try.
+If you have problems with your non-Microsoft TTF not working with text printing, please try this release.